-The Old Testament in Hebrew (which was the native language of the people of God of Old), and the New Testament in Greek (which at the time of the writing of it was most generally known to the nations), being immediately inspired by God, and by His singular care and providence kept pure in all ages, are therefore authentical; so as in all controversies of religion, the Church is finally to appeal unto them.
-But because these original tongues are not known to all the people of God, who have right unto, and interest in the Scriptures, and are commanded, in the fear of God, to read and search them, therefore they are to be translated into the vulgar language of every nation unto which they come, that the W ord of God dwelling plentifully in all, they may worship Him in an acceptable manner, and through patience and comfort of the Scriptures, may have hope.
+The Old Testament in Hebrew (which was the native language of the people of God of Old), and the New Testament in Greek (which at the time of the writing of it was most generally known to the nations), being immediately inspired by God, and by His singular care and providence kept pure in all ages, are therefore authentical; so as, in all controversies of religion, the church is finally to appeal unto them.
+But, because these original tongues are not known to all the people of God., who have the right unto, and interest in the Scriptures, and are commanded, in the fear of God, to read and search them, therefore they are to be translated into the vulgar language of every nation unto which they come, that, the Word of God dwelling plentifully in all, they may worship Him in an acceptable manner; and through patience and comfort of the Scriptures, may have hope.

-According to the W estminster theologians, the Hebrew Old Testament and the Greek New Testament were “immediately inspired by God.”
+According to the Westminster divines, only the original biblical manuscripts (the autographa) were “immediately inspired by God.”
 These inspired words were “kept pure in all ages.”
-The Greek and Hebrew copies of the original manuscripts that we possess today are “authentical,” and they are the W ord of God.
+The Greek and Hebrew copies which we possess today are to be considered “authentical,” and they are the Word of God.

-A pseudo-problem, which the Westminster Confession, by its focus on words, not documents, avoids altogether, is that none of the original manuscripts (autographa) is extant.
-W hat we have are copies (apographa).
-But, as we will see, although we do not possess the original manuscripts (that is, the physical documents), it does not follow that we do not have the original words in the copies.
+A pseudo problem, which the Westminster Confession with its focus on words, not documents, avoids altogether, is that none of these original manuscripts (autographa) is extant.
+What we have are copies of copies (apographa).
+But, as we will see, although we do not possess the original manuscripts (that is the physical documents), it does not follow that we do not have the original words in the copies.
 The good copies which we have, as a whole, can, and do, contain the very words of God.

-A Biblical view of Scripture m akes no assertion that no errors have crept into any of the copies.
-God never claim s to have infallibly inspired translators and copyists1 (albeit He does promise to keep His W ord pure throughout the ages; Isaiah 40:8).
+A Biblical view of Scripture makes no assertion that no errors have crept into the copies.
+God never claims to have inspired translators and copyists (albeit He does promise to keep His Word pure throughout the ages; Isaiah 40:8).
 Mistakes in the original manuscripts would attribute error to God, but defects in the copies attribute error only to the copyists.
 It is only the original authors that were inspired by God to write without error (2 Peter 1:20-21; Exodus 32:15-16; 2 Samuel 23:2; Jeremiah 1:9), and copies are the inspired, infallible, inerrant Word of God only to the degree that they reflect the original words.

 Edward J. Young